simonpenel/light_phylogeny/README.md

 # light_phylogeny is a rust library dedicated to phylogeny.

-You may :
+- Read, build, modify and displays as svg  phylogenetic trees.

-- Read, build, modify and displays as svg reconciled phylogenetic trees.
+- Draw  phylogenetic trees

-- Drawing reconciled phylogenetic trees allowing 1, 2 or 3 reconciliation levels
+- Draw reconciled phylogenetic trees allowing 1, 2 or 3 reconciliation levels

 - Build a svg representation of a phylogenetic reconciled (or not) tree with events (loss, duplication, speciation, transfer).